Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 Many individuals may mistake compassion fatigue symptoms for other problems.
 For example, burnout and compassion fatigue are commonly used interchangeably.
 Although burnout may be a symptom of CF, it does not encompass what someone with CF may experience.

 Compassion fatigue is an extreme state of ongoing stress caused by caring for an individual or group.
-This can lead to a primary or secondary stress reaction, and those affected by CF may be unable to properly care for their clients, patients, loved ones, or themselves.
+This stress can lead to a primary or secondary stress reaction, and those affected by CF may struggle to properly care for their clients, patients, loved ones, or themselves.
 The American Institute of Stress explains that compassion fatigue can result from the emotional strain of exposure to working with those who are in traumatic or unfortunate situations.

 Symptoms of CF vary by individual but may feature: